sciZer0/7/v/README.md

 What are the greatest values in the Universe?

-These aren't conventionally-material: like brilliants, gold, buildings or lands.
+These aren't ones like brilliants, gold, buildings or lands.
 No.

-These are virtual.
-Virtuality in turn is just a special sort of matter, materiality.
+These are virtual ones.
+Virtuality in turn is just a special sort of materiality.

-So that the greatest values in the universe these are unstoppable virtual tokens with Decreasing Circulation Supply.
+Specifically, these — the greatest values in the universe — are unstoppable virtual tokens with Decreasing Circulation Supply.

 For example, Bitcoin, absolutely, isn't and cannot be the greatest value — since the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 And, more importantly, —  since there isn't any pre-programmed decrease of Circulating Supply.

-Plus, additionally, the Bitcoin blockchain has a lot of the fundamental flaws, including the awful Gini, low bandwidth and highest efficiency.
+Plus, additionally, the Bitcoin blockchain has constant fundamental flaws, including the awful Gini and highest efficiency.

 The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or NFTs of a collection have, and which is the flexing — the ultimate way to flex.